In-depth reviews

 Advertisement

-The exterior of the Q8 is quite a step on from the relatively restrained Q7.
+The exterior of the Audi Q8 is quite a step on from the relatively restrained Q7.
 Features like the larger front grille, more aggressively styled bumpers, new LED headlamp designs and a full-width lighting strip across the boot lid – as well as frameless side windows – give the Q8 a more upmarket and opulent feel.

-Inside things step up a gear again from the Q7, with a truly impressive feel that’s inspired largely by the latest A8 limo.
+Inside things step up a gear again from the Q7, with a truly impressive feel that’s inspired largely by the A8 limo.
 There’s lots of piano black trim and brushed metal finishes on display, and the whole fascia is configured around the MMI Touch dual-screen infotainment set-up we know from elsewhere in the Audi range.

-As with other models, the top 10.1-inch screen delivers the infotainment, while lower 8.6-inch screen takes care of more fundamental systems like the climate control and car set-up options.
+As with other models, the top 10.1-inch screen delivers the infotainment, while the lower 8.6-inch screen takes care of more fundamental systems like the climate control and car set-up options.
 It also features handwriting recognition, but this may be a step too far for many right-handed drivers – it makes a lot more sense when the steering wheel is on the left as per other European markets.

 The Q8 also features Audi’s Virtual Cockpit as standard, which replaces the traditional instrument pack with a wide full-colour display that can be configured with high-resolution navigation maps or instrument graphics.

-Although the muscular SQ8 and RS Q8 provide more power and grunt than standard versions, there isn't much to tell the cabins apart - in fact, the interiors are largely identical.
+Although the muscular SQ8 and RS Q8 provide more power and grunt than standard versions, there isn't much to tell the cabins apart.
+In fact, the interiors are largely identical.
 It's certainly not a step-up in interior quality, so you're essentially paying the extra premium for added performance.

 Sat-nav, stereo and infotainment